roipeker/graphx/README.md

 | rendering | prototype | design |

-Making drawings and animations in Flutter extremely simple.
+Making drawings and animations in Flutter extremely simple and easy!

 </div>

-### wiki-tips.
+### wiki-tips

 To get some extended, boring explanations, and eventually some sample codes, check the [GraphX™ Wiki](<https://github.com/roipeker/graphx/wiki/GraphX-tips-and-random%5BnextInt()%5D-stuffs.#graphx-general-tips>)